Rugby league in Canada: Revival

 In the 1980s interest in amateur rugby league returned, and in 1986 a new competition, the Tri-Counties Rugby League, was established.
 Four teams competed in its first year, three from Canada, and one from the U.S., the New York-based Adirondacks club.
 Later, the Canada national rugby league team was formed, and participated semi-regularly in international competition from 1987–2000.
 The team competed in the 2000 Emerging Nations Tournament, but afterward went dormant as the governing body folded.
 Thereafter Canada's rugby league participation dwindled, though there were two regional rugby league nines tournaments as recently as 2003, one in Ontario and one in Manitoba.

 In 2010, a new organization, Canada Rugby League, was formed with the intention of reviving the national team and building a new domestic competition.
 Under the CRL the national team played international games several times in 2010, including the American National Rugby League's annual "War at the Shore" event, hosting the Colonial Cup, and competing in the Rugby League Atlantic Cup in Jacksonville, Florida.
 Two domestic teams, the Toronto City Saints and the St. Catharines Bobcats, were established, and are set to be joined by two new teams in 2011.
 Super League teams St Helens R.F.C. and Salford City Reds have also formed partnerships with Canadian rugby league, and Rugby League Review, one of the leading rugby league magazines around the world came on board as a sponsor of Canadian rugby league.
 Setanta Sports will broadcast rugby league matches in Canada.
 Canada won its first international match of the revival era on July 31, 2011 defeating Jamaica 40-10 in Markham, Ontario.

-In 2016, the 2025 Rugby League World Cup was jointly awarded to Canada and the United States.
+In 2016, the 2025 Rugby League World Cup was jointly awarded to Canada and the United States, however both later withdrew.

-In 2017, Toronto Wolfpack began play in League 1, the third tier of the British/European rugby league system.
-They won the League 1 title in their inaugural season, earning promotion to the second-level Championship for 2018.
+In 2017, Toronto Wolfpack was formed as an expansion club of the British rugby league system, and competed for four seasons until the COVID-19 pandemic, entering the league system in League 1 and seeing two promotions in three years to finish in the Super League.

+Post-covid, the Wolfpack formed their own competition within North America after the failed North American Rugby League.

 Club competition

-There are currently three (known) domestic competitions in Canada, the Ontario Rugby League Competition, the British Columbia Rugby League Competition and the Alberta Rugby League Competition.
+There are currently three (known) provisional competitions in Canada, the Ontario Rugby League Competition, the British Columbia Rugby League Competition, and the Alberta Rugby League Competition, all are amateur.

-In addition to fully domestic leagues, the Toronto Wolfpack began play in the British rugby league system in 2017, initially in League 1.
-They were promoted to the Championship at the end of the season.
-After two years in the Championship they were promoted to Super League at the end of the 2019 season.
-A second Canadian team, the Ottawa Aces, were added to the RFL League system, starting in League 1 in 2021.

-On 1 Mar 2021 it was reported that Canada was to launch a professional rugby league competition in 2022.
+Canada attempted to launch the professional North American Rugby League along with the USA in 2021, however this never materialised.
+In 2023, Toronto Wolfpack, Canada's only professional club (who previously had completed in the British rugby league system) organised the Canada Cup, an international league for all of North America.